lyoben/F5_toihealth_modify/README.md

 <br>
 <br>

 Might need to exit current session and SSH into Quantum again to get this work.
-If still not working run this command: source /.bashrc
+If still not working run this command: <i>source ~/.bashrc</i>
 <br>

 ![Untitled](https://user-images.githubusercontent.com/81006481/218986899-1b41e369-9792-4798-8a82-44008490cf84.png)